Single-Source-Studios/sso/README.md

 [![Packagist Stable Version](https://img.shields.io/packagist/v/jasny/sso.svg)](https://packagist.org/packages/jasny/sso)
 [![Packagist License](https://img.shields.io/packagist/l/jasny/sso.svg)](https://packagist.org/packages/jasny/sso)

-Jasny SSO is a relatively simple and straightforward solution for single sign on (SSO).
+NetBuild SSO is a relatively simple and straightforward solution for single sign on (SSO).

 With SSO, logging into a single website will authenticate you for all affiliate sites.
 The sites don't need to share a toplevel domain.